1978 Steelers 22 at Colts 10 Preseason

 1978 Steelers 24 at 49ers 7 MNF

 Bradshaw & Swann star as the Steelers beat the living crap out of the Niners on Monday Night Football.
-Bradshaw dissects San Fran's secondary with ease and Swann is particularly devastating, grabbing 8 passes for 134 yds & 2 TDs.
+The Steelers amass 212 rushing yards and Bradshaw dissects San Fran's secondary with ease as Lynn Swann is particularly devastating, grabbing 8 passes for 134 yds & 2 TDs.
 The Steel Curtain, meanwhile, is having a blast crucifying Niner QB Scott Bull (who???), who takes some terrifying shots.
-While the Niners are clearly outclassed, the obviously Bay area refs do their best to even things out, penalizing Pittsburgh 13 times for 102 yards while only penalizing San Fran 1 time for 5 yards.
-While this is (supposedly) recorded from the source tape, the original broadcast was very blurry (the guy who taped it had some definite antenna problems), so the quality isn't fantastic.
+While the Niners are clearly outclassed, the refs (who are obviously from the Bay area) do their best to even things out, penalizing Pittsburgh 13 times for 102 yards while only penalizing San Fran 1 time for 5 yards.
+While this game is supposedly recorded from the source tape, the original broadcast was very blurry (the guy who taped it had some definite antenna problems), so the quality isn't fantastic.

 1978 Steelers 13 at Oilers 3

-Revenge on the road for the mid-season loss to Houston as the Steelers clinch the division!
-Features Donnie Shell's famous hit on Earl Campbell (who was running well up to that point), cracking Campbell's ribs and sidelining him for the game.
-As usual between these two teams, an extremely physical game with other injuries to numerous players on both sides (including Swann & Pastorini).
-Both defenses play extremely well...
-Pastorini throws 3 INT's and is brutalized by the Steel Curtain while Bradshaw seems confused by Houston's coverages.
-Harris is shut down most of the afternoon but breaks a HUGE 32 yard run in the 3rd quarter to the Oiler 4 to set up a crucial FG.
-Bradshaw finally puts it all together late in the game, engineering Pittsburgh's only sustained drive of the contest keyed by two great catches by Stallworth, the 2nd for a fatal 5-yard TD.
+The Steelers get revenge on the road for their mid-season loss to Houston and clinch the AFC Central division.
+Game features Donnie Shell's famous hit on Earl Campbell (who was running effectively up to that point), bruising Campbell's ribs and sidelining him for the game.
+As usual between these two teams, this matchup is an extremely physical and results in injuries to multiple players on both sides (including Swann & Pastorini).
+Both defenses play extremely well, but the Steel Curtain was especially brilliant, forcing 6 Houston turnovers and holding the Oilers to just 164 yds of offense.
+Pastorini throws 3 INT's (2 by Lambert, 1 by Wagner) and is brutalized by the Steel Curtain while Bradshaw seems confused by Houston's coverages as both QBs are held under 100 yds passing.
+While Franco (27 carries, 102 yds) is largely contained for much of the afternoon, he finally breaks a HUGE 31-yd run in the 3rd quarter to the Oiler 4 to set up a crucial FG.
+Bradshaw finally puts it all together late in the game, engineering Pittsburgh's only sustained drive of the contest keyed by two great catches by Stallworth, the second for a fatal 5-yd TD.
+Features Howard Cosell's halftime highlights after the game.
+"This Week in Pro Football" highlights also available.

 1978 Steelers 35 vs Colts 13